 You should be able to identify how the seam changes on this second half of your tri tip.
 You will work your way about three quarters of the way down before you find the second change in the grain.

-Rotate your meat, and finish cutting your tri tip, always having in mind to cut against the grain.
+Rotate your meat, and finish the cutting, always having in mind to cut against the grain.

 That's it!
-As I said in the upper paragraphs, cutting a tri tip isn't that difficult.
-It is just a bit confusing if you haven't done it before or don't know the tri tip steak anatomy.
+As I said in the upper paragraphs, cutting a tri-tip isn't that difficult.
+It is just a bit confusing if you haven't done it before or don't know the steaks anatomy.